artainmo/machine-learning/natural-language-processing and LLM/NLP with Attention Models/README.md

 In multi-head attention, the number of times that you apply the attention mechanism in parallel is the number of heads in the model.
 For example a model with two heads would need two sets of queries, keys and values.
 Recall that word embeddings are necessary to get the query, key and value matrices.<br>
 You can get different sets/representations by linearly transforming the original embeddings, using a set of matrices W<sup>Q</sup>, W<sup>K</sup>, W<sup>V</sup>, for each head in the model.
 Using different sets/representations, allows your model to learn multiple relationships between the words from the query and key matrices.

-First queries, keys and values are transformed into different sets/representations for the different heads.
+First, queries, keys, and values are transformed into different sets/representations for the different heads.
 After performing the scaled dot-product attention on each set, you will concatenate the resulting sets into a single matrix.
 Finally, you transform that matrix to get the output context vectors.<br>
 ![Screenshot 2024-04-23 at 12 30 28](https://github.com/artainmo/machine-learning/assets/53705599/fbb1df9c-56ff-431d-93f7-9c08e1fd3920)<br>
 Note that every linear transformation in multi-head attention contains a set of learnable parameters.